mikewlange/Windows-10-Development-Environment-For-The-Pros-/README.md

 ## Automate it!
-Below, you can see the all the things I need to actually go and work on stuff.
-If you like all those things, you can automate the installation thanks to the magic of [Boxstarter](http://boxstarter.org/).
+Automate this instalation thanks to the magic of [Boxstarter](http://boxstarter.org/).
 Simply start PowerShell as Administrator and run:

 ```
 START ... figure it out! :)